Narcolapser/CMSContent/roadmap.md

 ###1.0:
 * portlet caching - Check
 * Video play back
-* CMSForms all bounce off of the database so that response time can be very fast.
+* CMSForms all bounce off of the database so that response time can be very fast. - Check

 ###1.1:
 * Unified CMSEditor.